LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 		A quaternion is a number of the form $$s + xi+yj + zk \; ; \; s, x, y, z \in 	\mathbb{R}$$
 		where the basis elements $i$, $j$ and $k$ obey the following rules of multiplication:
 		$$i^2 = j^2 = k^2 = ijk = -1 \;,\; ij=k \;,\; ji=-k$$
-		By definition multiplication is in general non-commutative: $pq\neq qp$.
-Otherwise, normal distributive and associative rules of algebra apply.
 	</p>
   </div>
 </div>